fancompute/legume/docs/faq.rst

 The `2020 paper <https://pubs.acs.org/doi/full/10.1021/acsphotonics.0c00327#>`_
 gives the fundamentals on the guided-mode expansion method and on our differentiable implementation.

-The 2024 manuscript submitted to Computer Physics Communications gives basic theory and details on symmetrization with respect to a vertical mirror plane, and on the interaction of photonic modes with excitons leading to photonic crystal polaritons.
+The 2024 manuscript to be published in Computer Physics Communications gives basic theory and details on symmetrization with respect to a vertical mirror plane, and on the interaction of photonic modes with excitons leading to photonic crystal polaritons.